 Dr. Dunnington was the chief tobacco consultant with the Texas Attorney General's office on the Texas Tobacco Lawsuit from 1995-98, and worked on the Houston and Fort Bend County Smokefree Coalitions since 1989.
 He is an active member of Smokefree Texas and has been trying to pass Tobacco Control and Smokefree laws in Texas since 1989.

-Dr. Dunnington joined ANR’s Board of Directors in 2011 and is currently serving as Secretary of the Board.
+Dr. Dunnington joined ANR’s Board of Directors in 2011 and previously served as Secretary of the Board.